Arjun-Khurana/Math-Client-Server/README.md

 # Math-Client-Server
 Project for CS4390 Computer Networks demonstrating client-server network architecture with math.

-How to run:
+How to compile:
 ./mvnw.cmd clean package

 To run server:
 java -jar target/server-runnable.jar

 To run client:
 java -jar target/client-runnable.jar

 User input mode will allow the client to send their own math requests three times